JulienRobberechts/event-api/readme.md

 The first one is a Question/Answer cli.

 ![harbin international ice and snow festival](./doc-resources/harbin.jpg)
-Harbin international ice and snow festival (China)
+Harbin International Ice and Snow Sculpture Festival (Heilongjiang, China)

 ## Technical choices